 Also called Accent Stones

-Side stones — or accent stones — are any additional gemstones positioned to either side of the centre stone.
-They are not there simply to take up space; their purpose is to complement and elevate the main stone, drawing the eye to it and adding depth and movement to the overall design.
+Side stones, or accent stones, are any additional gemstones positioned to either side of the centre stone.
+They are not there simply to take up space: their purpose is to complement and elevate the main stone, drawing the eye to it and adding depth and movement to the overall design.
 Side stones can mirror the shape of the centre stone (as in a trilogy ring) or contrast it for visual interest.
 They may be round brilliants, tapered baguettes, or pear shapes, among many others.

 The Bridge

-Connecting Everythingk
+Connecting Everything

 The bridge is the metal component situated directly beneath the centre stone, connecting the setting above to the band below.
 It acts as a structural link that holds the ring together as a cohesive whole.
 While it is rarely seen without a close inspection, the bridge plays an important role in the ring's strength and durability.
-On some ring designs, the bridge is also a canvas for decorative detail such as engraving or milgrain edging.
+On some ring designs, the bridge is also a canvas for decorative detail such as additional diamonds, engraving or millgrain edging.

 Cathedral